 While the PRC economy has experienced significant growth over the past decades, growth has been uneven, both geographically and among various sectors of the economy.
-The growth rate of the Chinese economy has gradually slowed since 2010, and the impact of COVID-19 on the global and Chinese economy in 2020 is severe.
 Any adverse changes in economic conditions in China, in the policies of the PRC government or in the laws and regulations in China could have a material adverse effect on the overall economic growth of China.
 Such developments could adversely affect our business and operating results, lead to reduction in demand for our services and adversely affect our competitive position.
 The PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures may benefit the overall PRC economy, but may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
 Any prolonged slowdown in the global and Chinese economy may reduce the demand for our products and services and materially and adversely affect our business and results of operations.